Not to worry, in this article, we’ll be giving you vital tips on how to eliminate musty odor from finished and unfinished basements.

 Don’t confuse deodorizers with air fresheners, because they aren’t the same thing.

-Deodorizers have the ability to neutralize odiferous molecules by absorbing and destroying them.
+Deodorizers can neutralize odiferous molecules by absorbing and destroying them.
 Air fresheners on the other hand do not absorb or destroy odor molecules, they just produce a sweet-smelling scent that hides the offensive odors in a room.

 This is not to say you cannot use an air freshener alongside a deodorizer.